hashgraph/did-method/did-method-specification.md

 }
 ```

-It is a responsibility of an appnet's administrators to decide who can submit messages to their DID topic.
+It is a responsibility of an business application network's administrators to decide who can submit messages to their DID topic.
 Access control of message submission is defined by a `submitKey` property of `ConsensusCreateTopicTransaction` body.
 If no `submitKey` is defined for a topic, then any party can submit messages against the topic.
 Detailed information on Hedera Consensus Service APIs can be found in the official [Hedera API documentation](https://docs.hedera.com/hedera-api/consensus/consensusservice).

 ### Create
-A DID document is created within a particular appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A DID document is created within a particular business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message envelope described above with `operation` set to `create`

-Appnet members subscribed to this DID topic shall store the DID document in their local storage upon receiving this message from a mirror.
+Business application network members subscribed to this DID topic shall store the DID document in their local storage upon receiving this message from a mirror.

 ### Read
 Read, or DID resolution, does not occur via HCS messages but rather directly against a computer that has persisted the DID Document.

 How resolution of a DID into the corresponding DID Document occurs depends on whether the DID Document was submitted in encrypted or plaintext mode and, where resolution happens.

-If submitted in plaintext mode, then resolution can occur either against a mirror node that may have persisted the history of messages for that DID Document, or against a member of the appnet that persisted the DID Document.
+If submitted in plaintext mode, then resolution can occur either against a mirror node that may have persisted the history of messages for that DID Document, or against a member of the business application network that persisted the DID Document.

 If resolved against a mirror, resolution requires reading the latest transaction message submitted to a DID topic for the given DID and checking if there was no earlier transaction for this DID with `operation` set to `delete` or another message with the same `signature`.
 This method can only be executed on a mirror node and may require reading a full history of messages in the topic.
 Hedera mirror nodes provide a [Hedera Consensus Service gRPC API](https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1).
 Client applications can use this API to subscribe to an appnet's DID topic to receive DID messages submitted to it and filter those that contain the DID to be resolved.